A Detailed Look Into NFT Staking

 What NFTs Are

-Non-Fungible Tokens (NFT) are representations of digital contents like arts, music, videos, and in-game items, stored on blockchain.
+Non-Fungible Tokens (NFT) are representations of digital contents like arts, music, videos, and in-game items, stored on a blockchain-based platform.
 Regardless of visual similarities, each NFT is unique.
 A good example would be the Mona Lisa painting by Leonardo da Vinci.
 Several computer-generated versions of this painting are indistinguishable from the original—from the number of brush strokes to the precise lines that make the art.
+Yet, the price of each version varies based on its provenance and the blockchain platform it's minted on.
 Even if it looks similar, it won't be priced the same as the original, and cannot replace it.

 Cryptocurrency Staking

 In a simple explanation, crypto staking is a process that involves committing crypto assets in a blockchain-based protocol to earn rewards in return.
 It is simply locking cryptocurrency in a protocol liquidity pool to earn rewards.
-However, it is also important to find out the best staking crypto for different staking platforms and their requirements before diving in.
+This process is facilitated through staking contracts, which dictate the terms and conditions of the staking process.
+However, it is also important to find out the best crypto for different staking platforms and their requirements before diving in.
+Having a secure cryptocurrency wallet is paramount to ensure the safety of one's assets during staking.

 Just like the popular crypto staking on DeFi platforms, NFT staking is a new way to generate passive income in the crypto world.
-It allows NFT holders to lock their assets in the DeFi protocol staking pool, after which users either earn a percentage rate reward or get a share from transaction charges, all without having to sell their NFT collectibles.
+It allows NFT holders to lock their assets in the DeFi protocol pools, after which users either earn a percentage rate reward or get a share from transaction charges, all without having to sell their NFT collectibles.
+This exchange for staking not only provides liquidity to the platform but also empowers the community by giving them a stake in the platform's success.

 Proof of Stake (PoS)